vishvAsa/AgamaH_brAhmaH/shAnkara-darshanam/paramparA/maThaH/articles/vidyAshankaraH/shankaravijaya-history.md

 While the Vijayanagara thesis is dominant, many scholars now favor a more nuanced model of gradual evolution rather than a single founding event.

 *   **Inspiration, Not Foundation:** Śaṅkara likely inspired numerous hermitages and teaching centers.
 His disciples and grand-disciples would have carried on his legacy in different regions.
 *   **Organic Growth:** Over several centuries, some of these centers (like Śṛṅgeri) gained prominence due to royal patronage or influential teachers.
-The provided text supports this by mentioning a **1235 CE seal of Vidyāśaṅkara**, indicating a significant monastic center at Śṛṅgeri over a century *before* the founding of Vijayanagara.
+The provided text supports this by mentioning a **1235 CE seal of Vidyāśaṅkara**, indicating a significant monastic center at Śṛṅgeri over a century *before* the founding of Vijayanagara. +++(Or it could indicate movement of a disciple there.)+++
 *   **Later Consolidation:** Influential leaders like **Vidyāraṇya** (14th century) and **Madhusūdana Sarasvatī** (16th century) were likely key figures who organized these existing, prominent institutions into a codified, national network of "four cardinal maṭhas."
 They retroactively attributed the founding to Śaṅkara to give the system supreme authority and a timeless, sacred origin.

 Summary of Findings for Each Maṭha